 Crotons stay much smaller indoors than they do outdoors.
 Indoor crotons are slow-growing and typically max out at two to five feet tall.

-One of the most important aspects of a good location is bright yet indirect sun.
+One of the most important aspects of a suitable location is bright yet indirect sun.

 You should also make sure your croton has room to grow.
 While these plants grow slowly, you should place them in an area where they have a few feet to expand upwards.